axibase/atsd/rule-engine/functions-lookup.md

 Returns normalized (lowercase) entity name for input string `e`.
 The function searches for entity by name `e` in a case-insensitive manner.
 If the entity is not found by name, the function attempts to find an entity by label `e` in a case-insensitive manner.

-If the entity cannot be found, the original input string `e` is returned.
+If the entity cannot be found, the function returns the original input string `e`.

 ## `collection`